Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

-By Claim~\ref{claim:first-edge-step}, the edge-step is preceded by at least two vertex-steps (without missing edges); in particular, we have $\phi = \beta + 2 \gamma \geq 4$.

-We apply the colouring procedure described in Figure~\ref{fig:partial-colouring}, with the sole change that until the edge $xy$ is added, we aim to leave the edge $zw$ uncoloured.
-If successful, we may then colour $xy$ and $zw$ with the same new colour, thus ensuring that the unique new copy of $K_4$ created by the edge-step introducing $xy$ is not rainbow.
+In this case $\gamma=1$ and $\beta \geq 1$, implying that $\phi = \beta + 2 \gamma \geq 3$.
+Suppose without loss of generality that the vertex-step introducing $xy$ attaches $z$ to $x, y, w$, where $xw$ and $yw$ are existing edges and $xy$ is a non-edge.
+We apply the colouring procedure described in Figure~\ref{fig:partial-colouring}, with the additional rule that if the $i$th step is the vertex-step with a missing edge, then we colour $xy$ and $zw$ with the same new colour (note that the edges $xy$ and $zw$ do not appear in $H_{i-1}$ and so this step will be coloured successfully).

-Note that this is always possible in standard steps.
-Indeed, when $x_i$ and $y_i$ are added and connected to each other and to $z_i$ and $w_i$, we can choose to either colour $x_i z_i$ and $y_i w_i$, or to colour $x_i w_i$ and $y_i z_i$, and one of these choices would avoid $zw$.
-It is also possible to avoid colouring $zw$ in a vertex-step, unless it is a step attaching a new vertex to a triangle $T$ that contains $z$ and $w$ and is saturated by two colours.
-We further divide this subcase.

-\begin{enumerate} \item Suppose, first, that $zw$ is uncoloured when $xy$ is introduced into the graph.
-It follows that only vertex-steps may result in rainbow copies of $K_4$.
-Note that the first two vertex-steps are guaranteed to be coloured successfully (because, similarly to the proof of Observation~\ref{obs:saturated}, the number of colours saturating a triangle is at most the number of colours introduced by non-standard steps, plus one).
-Thus, if $\phi \in \{4, 5\}$, the colouring procedure fails at most once, implying the existence of at most one rainbow $K_4$.
-Similarly, if $\phi \in \{6, 7\}$, then the colouring procedure fails at most three times, implying the existence of at most three rainbow copies of $K_4$.
-It is easy to see that there is a matching $M$, of size at most $3$, that meets each of these copies.

-\item Suppose then, that $zw$ is coloured when $xy$ is introduced, and let $T$ be a triangle that contains $z$ and $w$ and was extended by vertex-steps at least twice (such a triangle must exist as otherwise we could have avoided colouring $zw$).
-We modify the colouring so that in these vertex-steps nothing is coloured (if there is more than one such triangle, we avoid colouring in all vertex-steps extending these triangles).
-This ensures that $zw$ is uncoloured when $xy$ is introduced, and thus, as in the previous case, the edge-step adding $xy$ will not create a rainbow copy of $K_4$.

-If $\phi \in \{4, 5\}$, there are at most two non-standard steps (namely, the edge-step introducing $xy$ and possibly one vertex-step) in which we try to colour, so success is guaranteed in each of them.
-It follows that all rainbow copies of $K_4$ contain $T$ (if $\phi \in \{4, 5\}$, there cannot be another triangle that is extended twice).